MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

         :::image type="content" source="../media/openai-order-delayed.png" alt-text="Azure OpenAI email/SMS message generator.":::

-    - You will see a subject and body generated for the email.
-    - You will also see a short message generated for the SMS.
+    - You will see a subject and body generated for the email and a short message generated for the SMS.
     - Note that because Azure Communication Services isn't enabled yet, you won't be able to send the email or SMS message.
-    - Close the dialog window.

-1. Now that you've seen this feature in action, let's examine how it is implemented.
+1. Close the dialog window.
+Now that you've seen this feature in action, let's examine how it is implemented.

 ### Exploring the GPT Completions Code